uruwashi [ 斌 ] denotes elegance. The character is a synthesis of the cultural and the martial, bound by traditions of learning, effort, and respect.

 - In 2007 I received a faculty fellowship at DePauw to study “The ethics of combat in the ancient Mediterranean and samurai Japan.”
 This course-development project became a First-Year Honor Scholar Seminar entitled “The Ethics of Combat”.
 Here is the syllabus for the second iteration of that course.
 The project went on hiatus from 2009-13 during my term as Dean of Academic Life at DePauw.

 - The 2007 grant allowed travel to Japan, where I did a three-week study trip to research the footsteps of the swordsman/artist/philosopher Miyamoto Musashi and his early 17th-c. contemporaries.

 - Forthcoming will be a travel guide and Google Maps mash-up for anyone wishing to trace the historical and legendary locales of Musashi and his fellow swordsmen.

-- 1st-kyu (black w/brown belt), Goju-Ryu Kenpo Karate, from Master Stephen A. St. Pierre [himself 8th-Dan (Kyoshi) in Goju-Ryu Kenpo Karate (Eiko Miyazato) and 9th-Dan in Shaolin Chuan-Fa (C.Y.
+- 1st-dan (black belt), Goju-Ryu Kenpo Karate, received in May 2017 from Master Stephen A. St. Pierre [himself 8th-Dan (Kyoshi) in Goju-Ryu Kenpo Karate (Eiko Miyazato) and 9th-Dan in Shaolin Chuan-Fa (C.Y.
 Tsai)].
 I train at All-American Karate Academy in Greencastle, IN.

 - 7th-kyu (yellow belt), Jujitsu (Shorinji Kan Jiu Jitsu), from The Jitsu Foundation.
 (England)